 What is the course like and how did you find it?

-The support received throughout the course and after is brilliant.
+The support received throughout the course and afterwards is brilliant.
 You can join the private trainee-only Facebook group and there are many VAs there who have tons of advice to offer – it’s a positive goldmine of information!
 Jo also provides constant support in the Facebook group and in the form of monthly Q&A sessions.

 The support after completion of the course is a huge bonus in itself.